What is Paid Media?

-Paid media is what it sounds like — it is media for your business that you pay for.
+Paid media is advertising for your business that you pay for.
 The most common forms of paid media you are likely to come across include the following:

-Facebook ads, Twitter sponsored ads, Google AdWords, and others are all forms of paid media.
-Businesses of all sizes use these platforms to manage keyword-focused, eye-catching, or otherwise relevant online ads to get their name in front of the right people — the ones who are likely to buy their products.
+Facebook ads, Twitter-sponsored ads, Google AdWords, and others are all forms of paid media.
+Businesses of all sizes use these platforms to manage keyword-focused, eye-catching, or otherwise relevant online ads to get their name in front of the right people who are likely to buy their products.
 Check out our PPC Management and Pay Per Click Advertising page; SEO Inc. can help grow your revenue and increase your brand visibility.

 Compared to the other types of media, paid media is relatively easy to understand.
-It resembles traditional advertising — you put ads together for your products or services and put them on third-party platforms where your ideal customers can see them.
+It resembles traditional advertising — you put ads together for your products or services on third-party platforms where your ideal customers can see them.
 Those two things are what paid media does best:

-To ignore these platforms is to miss out on an essential component of an online business strategy, but depending on your industry it can be highly competitive (AKA it can cost you a lot of money to put up the ads you want).
-However, if you pay to play the game then you can create ads that are relevant to your target audiences, boosting your online efforts and bringing customers to your digital doorstep.
+To ignore these platforms is to miss out on an essential component of an online business strategy.
+Still, depending on your industry, it can be highly competitive (AKA, it can cost you a lot of money to put up the ads you want).
+However, if you pay to play the game, you can create ads relevant to your target audiences, boosting your online efforts and bringing customers to your digital doorstep.

 But that’s only if you get paid media right in the first place…

-Companies often get paid media wrong in nearly all discussions about different types of media, companies seem to get paid media wrong the most.
-In fact, the definitions for what is paid media, owned media, and earned media have begun to blur as time has gone on — ads present on social media are considered “paid media” even though most content on social media is considered “earned,” etc. But these misconceptions lead to dangerous assumptions that have put many a business in dire marketing straits:
+Companies often get paid media wrong in nearly all discussions about different media types.
+The definitions for paid media, owned media, and earned media have begun to blur as time has gone on — ads present on social media are considered “paid media” even though most content on social media is considered “earned,” etc. But these misconceptions lead to dangerous assumptions that have put many a business in dire marketing straits:

-They assume that they can focus strictly on paid media and ignore owned media.
+They assume they can focus strictly on paid media and ignore owned media.

-Final thoughts: Paid media is simple in its initial execution but much more difficult to master.
-Its highly competitive nature and misunderstood definition brings a high difficulty curve to its execution, but when paired with owned media it can be a powerhouse for your business.
+Final thoughts: Paid media is simple in its initial execution but much more challenging to master.
+Its highly competitive nature and misunderstood definition bring a high difficulty curve to its execution, but when paired with owned media, it can be a powerhouse for your business.

-We hope you enjoyed our coverage of earned, owned, and paid media.
+We hope you enjoyed our earned, owned, and paid media coverage.
 Please subscribe to our blog for more tips, tricks, and general news blurbs about the SEO industry!